gitlabhq/gitlabhq/doc/install/kubernetes/gitlab_omnibus.md

 Let's Encrypt limits a single TLD to five certificate requests within a single week.
 This means that common DNS wildcard services like [xip.io](http://xip.io) and [nip.io](http://nip.io) are unlikely to work.

 ## Installing GitLab using the Helm Chart
+> **Note:**
-> You may see a temporary error message `SchedulerPredicates failed due to PersistentVolumeClaim is not bound` while storage provisions.
-Once the storage provisions, the pods will automatically restart.
+You may see a temporary error message `SchedulerPredicates failed due to PersistentVolumeClaim is not bound` while storage provisions.
+Once the storage provisions, the pods will automatically start.
 This may take a couple minutes depending on your cloud provider.
 If the error persists, please review the [prerequisites](#prerequisites) to ensure you have enough RAM, CPU, and storage.

 Add the GitLab Helm repository and initialize Helm: